openforis/sepal-doc/docs/source/cli/gwb.rst

 """""""

 -   The result provides additional statistics in txt and csv format.
+-   The IDL-specific sav-file contains all information to conduct fragmentation change analysis in GTB.
 -   The result provides fragmentation images at each of the 5 fixed observation scales.
 -   Options to report per-pixel or per-patch and number of fragmentation classes (6, 5, 2).